wowiamhere/angular-cli-example/README.md

 In the **root** folder, we have

 - **package.json**
-    + [NPM's package manager]
+    + [NPM''s package manager]
     + here you list all the dependencies that you need for your project
 - **angular-cli.json**
-    + this is where [Angular-cli] picks up it's configuration for the project
+    + this is where [Angular-cli] picks up it''s configuration for the project

 As we encounter other files in our project, they will be further discussed.

 ## 3. Install dependencies and run

-Whan you run `ng new [app-name]`, Angular2 automatically installs NPM packages, so you don't have to run `
+Whan you run `ng new [app-name]`, Angular2 automatically installs NPM packages, so you don''t have to run `
 $ npm install`

 Now just run